Quintuplets 2000: Plot

-A large amount of violence starts between the protesters and government soldiers, which is stopped by the quints after they tell off all the groups on their shortcomings: their father for pretending to miss them when he actually walked out on them five years ago, the Romanian Leaders for caring little about them and only wanted to make America look stupid, the protesters for having nothing better to do, and the boys (whom they consider the worst of all) for their ignorance about Romanian culture, arrogant assumptions about America's superiority, and only wanting to use the girls to perform in their circus.
+A large, violent riot starts between the protesters and government soldiers, which is stopped by the quints after they tell off all the groups on their shortcomings: their father for pretending to miss them when he actually walked out on them five years ago, the Romanian leaders for caring little about the quints' interests and only wanting to embarrass the Americans, the protesters for having nothing better to do, and the boys (whom they consider the worst of all) for their ignorance about Romanian culture, arrogant assumptions about America's superiority, and only wanting to use the girls to perform in their circus.
 They get in Oprah Winfrey's limousine for an upcoming press tour and tell everyone to "Kiss our little white Romanian asses".

 The Border Patrol raid during the Elián González affair is referenced in "Quintuplets 2000," which aired within the same week the event occurred.

 Meanwhile, the exact opposite of the quints' situation is occurring with Kenny in Romania.
 With Romanians protesting outside his house to let him stay, American soldiers invade the house and Kenny is inadvertently killed by the U.S. government, who had hoped to bring him back alive.